-About 60 bicycles are available free of charge to members of the university community.
+About 60 bicycles are available to members of the university community.
 Once you've registered for the service, you can rent bikes for \$1/hour upon presentation of an official ID.
 A number of plans are available, including evening and weekend rentals.